sparkflows/sparkflows-docs/docs/installation/installation/windows-laptop-desktop-installer.rst

     - Username : admin
     - Password : admin

 .. note::  On Windows, the PySpark engine will not get installed.
-Below are he funcationalities that will not be available on bare metal windows install.
+Below are the functionalities that will not be available on bare metal windows install.
 We recommend either docker on windows to access all functionalities or install Sparkflows on Linux:

            * AutoML
            * Prophet